 Category |

-Due to the drastic price increase of energy, fertiliser and fodder exacerbated by the Russian invasion of Ukraine, the Swedish government has proposed support for the Swedish agricultural and fishery industries.
-To support the companies’ survival as well as to secure continued domestic food production in Sweden, the government has decided on financial support for the agriculture, forestry, fisheries and aquaculture enterprises in terms of tax reduction on diesel.
+Due to the drastic price increase of energy, fertiliser and fodder exacerbated by the Russian invasion of Ukraine, the Swedish government decided to support the Swedish agriculture and fishery industries.
+To support the companies’ survival and secure continued domestic food production in Sweden, the government decided to support agriculture, fishery and aqua culture enterprises via limited direct grants.

-The relevant authorities, will now be tasked with developing the exact form of the aid.
-The Swedish Board of Agriculture (Jordbruksverket) has put forward a proposal where the aid will be divided based on the number of animals and type of animal, or based on production area for greenhouse enterprises.
+The Swedish Board of Agriculture (Jordbruksverket) proposed that aid be divided based on the number of animals and type of animal, or based on production area for greenhouse enterprises.

-The aid needs to be approved by the European Commission.
+The aid package was approved by the European Commission in July 2022.

 The announced aid package due to the war in Ukraine is an addition to one already handed-out in the spring budget .
 The government has also announced retroactive tax reductions on diesel for the primary sector industries .